 We welcome and value your feedback and use the views you share with us in a number of ways to learn and make improvements as well as sharing best practice.
 Feedback can be provided in a number of ways.

-We have four clinical divisions reporting directly into our Executive Team and supported by Corporate Services.
+We have five clinical divisions reporting directly into our Executive Team

 The divisional structure was introduced in 2018 alongside our Trust Strategy, "Working Together".
 The structure is designed to support the delivery of our strategy and ensure we provide the best possible care for our patients and the communities we serve